 19. Toothbrush 1498 in China

-It is true that the Chinese are responsible for numerous inventions that have helped shape history due to their applicability and convenience.
-Without the advancements made by the ancient Chinese, technology and culture would have taken countless more centuries to develop to their current stage.
-Do you know any other influential inventions?
-Please share with us by adding a comment.
+Actually Chinese are responsible for countless inventions that have helped shape the world history.
+Without these inventions by the ancient Chinese, the humankind would have taken more centuries to develop to the current phase.
+Do you know any other influential Chinese inventions?
+Please share with us by adding comments below.